erezushi/PokeErez.com-Placeholder/api/game/README.md

 https://pokeerez.com/api/game?action=key&user=PokéErez
 ```

-The API will respond confirming the user has been set as manager and return the game key, which consists of 21 Upper- & lower-case letters, numbers, dashes and underscores.
+The game will respond confirming the user has been set as manager and return the game key, which consists of 21 Upper- & lower-case letters, numbers, dashes and underscores.

 **Pay attention**: The key will only appear once, so make sure to save it somewhere you'll be able to retrieve it from later.
 Sending the same request a second time will be responded with `Username already registered`.

-All actions other than `key` must also include the `key` query parameter, set to the game key you've obtained in the previous step.
+All actions other than `key` must also include the `key` query parameter, set to the game key you've obtained in this step.

 ## Playing the Game

 [For a summary](#action-summary)

 To start a game, use the `start` action.
 Set `payload` to either a Pokémon type, or a generation number.
-The API will generate a random Pokémon matching the given filter, and will supply the other bit of information.
+The game will generate a random Pokémon matching the given filter, and will supply the other bit of information.

 You can request hints in the form of a random Pokédex entry of the chosen Pokémon _(with its name replaced with `[Pokémon]` if it appears)_.
 To do so, use the `hint` action.